Updated: April 2019

 This whole recipe in total only requires 9 ingredients from start to finish, and for something like berry crumble bars, which typically have three layers, that is impressive.
 I love making bar recipes so much.
 My Copycat Starbucks Oatmeal Fudge Bars Healthy are another one of my favorites!

-Plus they are made from real, wholesome ingredients and won’t leave you with that crazy sugar crash after 😉
+Plus they are made from real, wholesome ingredients and won’t leave you with that crazy sugar crash after! 😉

 Let’s break berry crumble bars down layer by layer

 The crust and crumble